 Our Art Director, David Tomaro, has created three possible cover concepts, and we’d like to know which one is your favorite.
 It should all take less than a minute, and your answers help determine the content of our magazine.
-Voting ends Monday, December 5, at Midnight PST.
+Voting ends Friday, February 9, at Midnight PST.
 If you have any additional thoughts about ACC, regarding either the print magazine or our electronic newsletter, please post them in the comments section below.

 We’re finishing up the March/April issue of ACC this week, which includes all our coverage of the Arizona auctions and Mecum Kissimmee in January.

 Our Readers’ Forum question this month is all about classic trucks — specifically the market for them, and whether or not it’s hit a peak.
 This is something I touched on in my last blog — and here’s your chance to get in the conversation.